TaxFoundation/data/facts-and-figures/2014/README.md

 ## Notes

-These data are in the process of being cleaned and added to Tax Foundation's data repository.
+**These data are incomplete.
+Please see the 2015 data for Facts and Figures instead.**

 ### Tax Freedom Day 2013